NiYuan224/draft-ni-batch-authorization-delegation/draft-ni-batch-authorization-delegation.md

 In addition, the following terms are defined for this document:

-Leader-Client:  The entity responsible for coordinating tasks and requesting permissions in a batch for sub-clients.
+Leader-Client:  The entity responsible for coordinating tasks and requesting permissions in a batch on behalf of sub-clients.
 The leader-client initiates rich authorization requests to the AS, and sends the obtained batch tokens to sub-clients.
 The leader-client includes a master agent, a microservice orchestrator, or an API gateway.

 Sub-Client:  The entity that is subordinate to the leader-client and interacts with Resource Servers (RS) to perform specific sub-tasks.
-The sub-client exchanges the received batch token for Downscoped Token.
+The sub-client exchanges the received batch token for a Downscoped Token.
 Sub-clients include sub-agents and microservices.

 Batch Authorization Delegation: A mechanism proposed in this document that a leader-client requests permissions in a batch and delegates them to its subordinate sub-clients.